0atman/noboilerplate/scripts/32-rust-is-written-in-rust.md

 notes:

-Rust is both lower-level and higher-level than Go, and Java, and Python, and nearly all other popular language.
+Rust is both lower-level and higher-level than Go, and Java, and Python, and nearly all other popular languages.

-This is in large part thanks to the incredible lisp-grade macro system, and the unsafe system, that allows you to keep writing Rust when other languages have to reach for C.
+This is in large part thanks to the incredible lisp-grade macro system, and the unsafe system, that allows you to keep writing Rust when other languages have to reach for C, or build tools.

-Both these features deserve their own video, and I have made one already, look for my "turtles" video, pinned here.
+Both these features deserve their own videos, and I have made two already, watch my "turtles" video, pinned here, or my deep-dive into macros, my 'Witchcraft' video.

 Let's dig deeper and look at some actual examples of Rust's building blocks.